History of our School Crest

 - The red background represents those glorious summer sunsets whose beauty is enhanced by the westward expanse of the sea.

 - The eagles head represents strength of character, purpose, the will to work, determination to try again if success does not crown the efforts at first, and the readiness to accept responsibility and whatever challenges are to be faced at work or play.

-- The white clusters of manuka on the green chevron are symbols of purity, and show our acceptance of the Christian way of life.
+- The white clusters of manuka on the green chevron are symbols of purity.